Tobyking13/readme-generator/newproject.md

   ## Contributing

-  Contribution 1.) https://github.com/Git1 <br>   Contribution 2.) https://github.com/Git2 <br>   Contribution 3.) https://github.com/Git3 <br>   Contribution 4.) https://github.com/Git4 <br>
+  Contribution 1.) https://github.com/User1 <br>   Contribution 2.) https://github.com/User2 <br>   Contribution 3.) https://github.com/User 3 <br>   Contribution 4.) https://github.com/User 4 <br>

   ## Tests

-  none
+  basic testing

   ## Questions

   If you have any questions about this application pleas email: tobyking13@gmail.com and I will get back to you as soon as possible.

   You can find more of my work over on GitHub: https://github.com/Tobyking13